wraig0/cirrus-coding-test/readme.md

 ### The Little Extras

-- We love a good README, if you've added anything else; instructions on how to run the project would be awesome.
+- If you've added anything we'll need on our machines to run your project, instructions on how to add/run it would be awesome.
 - If you have any queries before you get stuck in, feel free to email me at jordan.paisley@virginmediao2.co.uk

 ### Getting Started